paulvha/SPS30_lora/README.md

-# BME280 and Sensirion SPS30 connecting to TTN & Luftdaten
+# BME280 and Sensirion SPS30 connecting to TTN

 ## ===========================================================